mitchtreece/Spider/README.md

 ### Advanced Requests

 Spider also supports advanced request options.
-You can configure and perform a `SpiderRequest` manually like this:
+You can configure and perform a `SpiderRequest` manually:

 ```Swift
 let request = SpiderRequest(method: .get, path: "https://path/to/endpoint", parameters: nil)